 This just scratches the surface of a few economic theories.
 Brilliant human minds have come up with widely varied and contradictory theories.

 While economists have searched long and hard for answers, it seems few have considered what the Bible says about economic prosperity.
-This often-overlooked source of wisdom provides a very clear reason for economic prosperity or decline.
+This often-overlooked source of wisdom provides a very clear reason for economic prosperity or crisis.

 Speaking of such a time in the future when Israel will faithfully obey Him, God said, “I will deliver you from all your uncleannesses.
 I will call for the grain and multiply it, and bring no famine upon you.
 And I will multiply the fruit of your trees and the increase of your fields, so that you need never again bear the reproach of famine among the nations” (Ezekiel 36:29-30).